xyyuhans/about/index.md

 National University of Singapore
 ```

-- Learned some basic knowledge of machine learning and robotics
+- Learned some knowledge of machine learning and robotics
 - Learned R Language and put it into practice

 <!-- ### Footer